 - Any animal that decides to grapple and chew on one should beware of a horror-filled revenge.

-- The largest known turtle to have existed, Archelon, lived in the Cretaceous Niobrara Basin.
+- The largest known turtle known to have existed, Archelon, lived in the Cretaceous ocean that is now the Niobrara Basin.
 The largest Archelon fossil, found in the Pierre Shale of South Dakota in the 1970s, measures more than 4 metres (13 ft) long, and about 4.9 metres (16 ft) wide from flipper to flipper.

-- On average, the freshwater turtle species Stupendemys was even larger, with an estimated average carapace length of 3.3 metres (11 feet) and an even greater width.
+- On average, the freshwater turtle species Stupendemys (from Pliocene South America) was even larger, with an estimated average carapace length of 3.3 metres (11 feet) and an even greater width.
 A "stupendous" turtle, indeed!

 - Snapping Turtles are said to have the second strongest jaws in the animal kingdom, right after crocodilians of course.

-- and giant soft-shell turtles are even deadlier.
+- Giant soft-shell turtles are even deadlier.
 They get even larger (up to five hundred pounds), have a projectile neck, swim faster than many fish, and are among the most aggressive carnivorous reptiles.

 - Turtles can live without eating for a ridiculous long time.
 Many species in temperate zones don't really hibernate, they just stop eating and move very little during the cold months.
 Centuries ago, giant turtles were often rounded up in islands by passing sailors, carried to the ships and left upside down for months so they couldn't move, one on top of the other, until they were killed and eaten when the crew run out of food.
 The turtles were never fed during the time aboard.